lukepatterson31/htb/machines/buff/buff.md

 - XAmpp uses php + mysql

+- Map SMB shares for easier copying of files to the target `net use \\10.10.10.10\share /u:user pass`

 - Find local listening network connections with `netstat -ano | findstr TCP | findstr ":0"` the last column is the PID